 Pour on olive oil until the flowers are completely submerged.
 I pushed the leaves down in this jar and then topped it up before putting a lid on.

 You need to make sure that all of the flowers are submerged in the oil so that they don’t go mouldy.
 A preserving weight can be useful here.
-Leave in a cool place, checking daily for 2 weeks to 1 month, depending how strongly flavoured you would like the oil to be.
+Leave in a cool place, checking daily for 1-2 weeks, depending how strongly flavoured you would like the oil to be.

 (The clips are to stop the lid falling off, this is one of my canning jars.)